gorenje/sysmlv2-jupyter-docker/README.md

-# Docker image for running SysML in Jupyter
+# Docker image for running SysML v2

 Create a docker image for running [SysML v2 Release](https://github.com/Systems-Modeling/SysML-v2-Release) in Jupyter.

 The setup is taken from the [Jupyter installation](https://github.com/Systems-Modeling/SysML-v2-Release/tree/master/install/jupyter) using the 2021-01 release.

+This will also start a [API Server](https://github.com/Systems-Modeling/SysML-v2-API-Services) so that everything that is published from Jupyter will go to this server.

 ## Prerequistes